-This module introduces the history, the complex development and the potential of information sciences (libraries, museums, archives and related disciplines).
-The applications for information and the role of library and information professionals are explored with an emphasis on the information professional as an educator.
+This module introduces the history, the complex development and the potential of information sciences in libraries and other work places.
+The applications for information and the role of library and information professionals are examined with an emphasis on the information professional as an educator.
+Issues in newly emerging areas such as digital and web-based information sciences with their applications in libraries, education, and other organizational environments will also be explored.